ember-kyiv-club/website/CONTRIBUTING.md

 1. Fork the repo.

 2. Run the tests.
-We only take pull requests with passing tests(`grunt test`)
+We only take pull requests with passing tests(`ember test`)

 3. Add a test for your change.
 Only refactoring and documentation changes require no new tests.
 If you are adding functionality or fixing a bug, we need